Submissions

 Privacy Statement

-The Journal of Language Teaching and Learning (JLTL) is committed to protecting the privacy and personal information of all individuals involved in the scholarly publishing process, including authors, reviewers, editors, and readers.
-This privacy statement outlines how we collect, use, store, and protect your data in accordance with international data protection standards, including the General Data Protection Regulation (GDPR*).
+The Journal of Language Teaching and Learning (JLTL) is strictly committed to safeguarding the privacy and personal information of all participants in our scholarly publishing ecosystem, including authors, peer reviewers, editorial staff, and readers.
+This policy details our protocols for the collection, utilization, storage, and protection of your data, ensuring full compliance with international data protection standards, including the General Data Protection Regulation (GDPR).

 1. Information We Collect

-JLTL may collect and process the following personal information:
+In the course of its operations, JLTL may collect and process the following categories of personal data:

-• Names, institutional affiliations, and contact details (e.g., email addresses) of authors, reviewers, and editorial board members.
+• Identity and Contact Data: Names, institutional affiliations, and email addresses of submitting authors, reviewers, and editorial board members.

-• ORCID iDs, biographical information, and publication history, as voluntarily provided by authors.
+• Academic Data: ORCID iDs, biographical summaries, and publication histories, as voluntarily submitted by authors.

 2. Purpose of Data Collection

-• Publishing author names and affiliations alongside accepted manuscripts.
+• Publishing author identities and institutional affiliations alongside accepted and published manuscripts, ensuring proper academic attribution.

-• Maintaining the scholarly record and indexing published articles.
+• Preserving the permanent scholarly record and supplying metadata to academic indexing services.

 3. Legal Basis for Processing

-Personal data is collected and processed based on one or more of the following legal grounds:
+We process personal data under one or more of the following legal frameworks:

 4. Data Sharing and Disclosure

-• Indexing and abstracting services (e.g., Web of Science, Scopus) to enhance article visibility.
+• Scholarly Databases: Indexing and abstracting services (e.g., Web of Science) to catalog and promote published articles.

-• Our web hosting and manuscript submission platform providers, under strict confidentiality and data protection agreements.
+• Infrastructure Providers: Our web hosting and manuscript management platforms, operating under strict confidentiality and data processing agreements.

 5. Data Storage and Security

-JLTL implements reasonable technical and organizational measures to protect personal data against unauthorized access, alteration, disclosure, or destruction.
-All data is stored on secure servers with restricted access and is retained only as long as necessary for editorial and archiving purposes.
+JLTL employs robust technical and organizational protocols to defend personal data against unauthorized access, alteration, inadvertent disclosure, or destruction.
+All digital records are housed on secure servers with restricted administrative access.
+Data is retained only for the duration necessary to fulfill our editorial operations and maintain the permanent archival record of the journal.

 6. Cookies and Web Analytics